lubebe23/FunWithFlags/ReadMe.txt

-Fun With Flags Android Project
+#Fun With Flags Android Project
 __________________________________

-Video with all app functions > FunWithFlags.mp4

-Two screens to be graded on > FlagScreen.kt, QuizScreen.kt

-Two functionalities implemented > Room Database, NavController
+Description: Android app that features a flag repository for users to learn about different country flags,
+              The app also features a quiz where users can test their knowledge.